jbowles/entropy/README.md

 ]
 ```
 ## Named Entity Recognition
 Extraction of named entities is broad; I defined a whole bunch of stuff as an entity without any semantic intepretation.
-For now, it is abroad brush.
+For now, it is a broad brush.

 ```clj
 ;; function to process lines of a file